2021–2023 North Korean missile tests: May

 On 4 May 2022, at 12:03 pm local time, North Korea fired a missile from Sunan.
 Depending on the source, this was counted as either North Korea's 13th or 14th missile test of the year.

 North Korea launched an apparent submarine-launched ballistic missile into the Sea of Japan on 7 May 2022.

 A North Korean missile test may have taken place on 12 May 2022.
 The South Korean military assessed three short-range ballistic missiles fired East out of the Korean peninsula, while the Japanese Coast Guard reported a possible ballistic missile landing near Tokyo's exclusive economic zone.

 According to the South Korean military, North Korea fired an ICBM and two other missiles on 25 May 2022.
-The ICBM's trajectory had a height of 335 miles and a distance of 223 miles.
-The second missile was reportedly lost after traveling 12 miles, and the third missile had a height of 37 miles and a distance of 472 miles.
+The ICBM reached 360 km downrange and achieved an apogee of 540 km.
+The second missile was reportedly lost after reaching 20 km distance, and the third missile had a height of 60 km and a distance of 760 km.
+This is the 17th North Korean missile test in 2022.